polterguy/polterguy.github.io/endpoints/index.md

 }
 ```

-The above arguments implies the following.
+The above arguments imply the following.

-* __[databaseType]__ - Type of database to execute your SQL towards, either 'mysql', 'pgsql' or 'mssql'
+* __[databaseType]__ - Type of database to execute your SQL towards, either 'mysql', 'pgsql', 'mssql' or 'sqlite'
 * __[database]__ - Name of database to execute your SQL towards _and_ connection string to use.
 E.g. `[generic|mysql]`
 * __[sql]__ - Actual SQL to execute
 * __[safeMode]__ - If true only the first 200 records will be returned, to avoid exhausting your server for huge responses